kcskw/PayaServices/Authorization Gateway/README.md

 Development Phase Milestones

--Validation Handling: Successfully validate a request Data Packet against your published XSD(s) and have the host system be able to handle failed validation messages.
+- Validation Handling: Successfully validate a request Data Packet against your published XSD(s) and have the host system be able to handle failed validation messages.
 Process Single Certification Check:
 Authorization: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate an Authorization response.

--Check Limit Exceeded: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Check Limit Exceed response.
+- Check Limit Exceeded: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Check Limit Exceed response.

--Decline: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Decline response.
+- Decline: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Decline response.

--Void: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Void response for a previously authorized check.
+- Void: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Void response for a previously authorized check.

--Reversal: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Reversal response.
+- Reversal: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Reversal response.

--Credit: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate an Authorization response.
+- Credit: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate an Authorization response.

--Manager Needed: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Manager Needed response, and successfully perform an override.
+- Manager Needed: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Manager Needed response, and successfully perform an override.

--Represented Check: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Represented Check Response, and successfully perform an override.
+- Represented Check: Successfully invoke the ProcessSingleCertificationCheck web method and send a data packet with the necessary information to generate a Represented Check Response, and successfully perform an override.

--Exception Handling: Include exception handling in the host system.
+- Exception Handling: Include exception handling in the host system.

--Request a Certification Script: Upon successful completion of the above milestones you can request a certification script.
+- Request a Certification Script: Upon successful completion of the above milestones you can request a certification script.

 ## Phase 3: Certification